COVID-19 pandemic in Iraq: March 2020

 On 22 March, three new deaths were confirmed in Baghdad.
 The death toll increased to 20.
 There were 6 new recoveries.

 On 23 March, three more deaths and five recoveries were reported and the number of cases rose to 266.
-The Iraqi Ministry of Health announced the first case in Nineveh Governorate, leaving Saladin Governorate as the only Iraqi Governorate without any cases.
+The Iraqi Ministry of Health announced the first case in Nineveh Governorate, leaving Saladin Governorate as the only governorate without any cases.

 On 24 March 50 new cases were registered.
 The Health Ministry announced that the number of recoveries had increased to 75 and the number of deaths had increased to 27.

 30 new cases were announced on 25 March and the number of recoveries increased to 89.
 Included, was the first reported case in the Saladin Governorate of a woman in the town of Ishaqi, thus' confirming the presence of the virus in all 19 Iraqi provinces for the first time.

 On 26 March 36 new cases were reported, as well as 7 new deaths and a total of 105 recoveries.
 The death toll increased to 36 deaths.

-On 27 March, the first cases were reported in Halabja and Saladin governorates, meaning that all Governorates of Iraq have been infected by COVID-19.
+On 27 March, the first cases were reported in Halabja and Saladin governorates, meaning that all governorates had been infected by COVID-19.
 The total number of cases increased to 458, after 76 new cases tested positive.
 The death toll also increased to 40, after four new deaths were confirmed.
 The number of recovered cases also increased to 122.

 On 28 March, the total number of cases increased to 506, after 48 new cases tested positive.
 The death toll also increased to 42, after two new deaths were confirmed.
 The number of recovered cases also increased to 131.

 On 29 March, the total number of cases increased to 547, after 41 new cases tested positive.
 For the first time in a week, the death toll did not see an increase, as no deaths were confirmed.
 The number of recovered cases also increased to 143.

 On 30 March, the total number of cases increased to 630, after 48 new cases tested positive.
 The death toll also increased to 46, after four new deaths were confirmed.
 The number of recovered cases also increased to 152.

 On 31 March, the total number of cases increased to 695, after 48 new cases tested positive.
 The death toll hit the 50 mark, after four new deaths were confirmed.
 The number of recovered cases also increased to 170.